 • More Suited for Large Enterprises: While suitable for large enterprises, the extensive features and potentially higher costs may make it less ideal for smaller organizations with simpler security needs.

 You need to contact the vendor for a quotation so it’s clear that this is a scalable platform designed with larger organizations in mind.
-There is also a SaaS version of this Splunk service available, called Splunk Security Cloud.
+There is also a SaaS version of this Splunk service called Splunk Security Cloud.
 This is available for a 15-day free trial.
 The trial version of the system is limited to processing 5 GB of data per day.

 13. Rapid7 InsightIDR